 Request body:

-Idempotent: re-installing an already-installed shop is a no-op that returns the existing tenant.
+Idempotent: re-installing an already-installed shop under the SAME tenant is a no-op that returns the existing tenant.
 Re-installing a previously-uninstalled shop (or one with no live edge key) mints a fresh edge API key.

 Webhooks